There is a secret to living this Christian life, and it’s a secret most Christians don’t know.

 The cure for double-minded Christianity is not to “try harder” or “lift your game” or “follow these ten steps to a new you.”
 It is a revelation that your old self was crucified with Christ.

-It is the person you used to be before you met Jesus.
+Your old self is the person you used to be before you met Jesus.
 It is who you were in Adam before you were put into Christ.
 Paul wrote that “we know that our old self was crucified with him” (Romans 6:6).
 Look at his choice of words; was crucified.
-Past tense.
-Done and dusted.
-Dead and buried.

 Do you see how liberating this is?